Skip to content

 The EU AI Act creates a binding obligation, not a recommendation.
 Article 27 requires deployers that are public bodies or private entities providing public services — and deployers of specific Annex III high-risk systems including employment, education, and financial access — to conduct a fundamental rights impact assessment before first deployment.

-The assessment must contain: a description of the deployer’s processes in which the system will be used; the period of time and frequency of use; the categories of persons and groups likely to be affected in that specific context; specific risks of harm to those persons or groups; a description of how human oversight will be implemented; and the measures to be taken if identified risks materialise.
+The assessment must contain: a description of the deployer’s processes in which the system will be used; the period of time and frequency of use; the categories of persons and groups likely to be affected; specific risks of harm to those persons or groups; a description of how human oversight will be implemented; and the measures to be taken if identified risks materialize.
 Once completed, the results must be submitted to the relevant market surveillance authority.
+This is a project deliverable with a statutory deadline that cannot be an internal document filed away.

 Canada’s Algorithmic Impact Assessment